AdarWa/OrangeAllianceDataset/README.md

 With this dataset it is possible to further analyse FTC(FIRST Tech Challenge) teams, using tools like pandas, sklearn and more.

 ## Disclaimer
-This dataset is not an official of the Orange Alliance.
+This dataset is not an official dataset of the Orange Alliance.
 It is independently compiled and maintained for educational and analytical purposes.

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.